japaric-archived/homu-on-heroku/README.md

 Login with your main GitHub account, the one that owns the repositories you want use Homu with, and perform these steps.

-- Head to https://travis-ci.org/profile/info and copy the token listed there into your Heroku app `TRAVIS_TOKEN` config variable.

 - Tell Homu who has r+ rights.
   - Your Heroku app `HOMU_REVIEWERS` config variable is a space separated list of GitHub users that have r+ rights over *all* the repositories (see [Limitations]) Homu is gatekeeping.
 For example,